 Trigger warnings: sexual assault, loss of a parent

 Clap When You Land is an emotive, powerful and arresting novel which follows two young women coming to terms with their fathers death and the secrets he held during his lifetime.
 As well as telling the story of two different and equally interesting, complex and loveable characters in Camino and Yahaira, the story touches upon family, culture, sexual harassment and assault as well as betrayal and the secrets people keep.
 This is (shamefully) my first time reading any of Elizabeth Acevedo’s writing but it definitely won’t be the last.
+I have The Poet X and With the Fire on High ready to read at some point soon so look out for reviews of those soon!

 I also want to note that this book examines which stories are told and which stories are deemed to deserve more or less attention in the media.
 In the authors note, Acevedo explains the tragedy that befell the passengers and people on the ground, after flight AA587 crashed on it’s way from New York to the Dominican Republic, in the November of 2001.
 Acevedo also touches upon how incredibly difficult and confusing this loss was for the loved ones of those affected as well as the wider Dominican community as a whole.
 From reading the novel it is clear just how deeply and passionately Acevedo feels about telling the stories of her community and this made me appreciate the novel even more.